tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

 Query Builder
 =============

-Queries can be executed through the :java:ref:`CriteriaQueryBuilder<ch.tocco.nice2.persist.hibernate.query.CriteriaQueryBuilder>`, which can be obtained from ``PersistenceService#createQueryBuilder(java.lang.Class<T>)``.
+There are currently 4 different query builders for different query types (all of which can be obtained from the :java:ref:`PersistenceService<ch.tocco.nice2.persist.hibernate.PersistenceService>`):

-The argument passed to that method defines which entity should be queried.
-The query builder can also be obtained from a second method (``PersistenceService#createQueryBuilder(java.lang.Class<?>, java.lang.Class<T>)``) that needs to be used if a custom selection is specified (e.g. only some fields should be returned and not the entire entity) and the return type is not the same as the entity that is being queried.
+    * The :java:ref:`EntityQueryBuilder<ch.tocco.nice2.persist.hibernate.query.EntityQueryBuilder>` builds queries that
+      return :java:ref:`Entity<ch.tocco.nice2.persist.entity.Entity>` instances.
+It is convenient to use the :java:ref:`Entity<ch.tocco.nice2.persist.entity.Entity>` interface, but it might have a performance impact when too much data is loaded or too many queries are executed.
+    * The :java:ref:`SinglePathQueryBuilder<ch.tocco.nice2.persist.hibernate.query.SinglePathQueryBuilder>` can be used to fetch exactly one property or path of an entity (for example to get all primary keys of a given query).
+This avoids unnecessarily loading the entire :java:ref:`Entity<ch.tocco.nice2.persist.entity.Entity>`.
+    * The :java:ref:`PathQueryBuilder<ch.tocco.nice2.persist.hibernate.query.PathQueryBuilder>` is similar to the :java:ref:`SinglePathQueryBuilder<ch.tocco.nice2.persist.hibernate.query.SinglePathQueryBuilder>`
+      but can select more than one path and always returns an ``Object[]`` as a result.

+In addition there is the :java:ref:`SubqueryBuilder<ch.tocco.nice2.persist.hibernate.query.SubqueryBuilder>` which is used to create sub-queries.
+An instance of this can be acquired from the :java:ref:`SubqueryFactory<ch.tocco.nice2.persist.hibernate.query.PredicateBuilder.SubqueryFactory>` of another query builder.

 Internally, JPA Criteria Queries are used.
-The reason for the :java:ref:`CriteriaQueryBuilder<ch.tocco.nice2.persist.hibernate.query.CriteriaQueryBuilder>` class is that the user should not have access to the :java:extdoc:`Session<org.hibernate.Session>` object to make sure that all query interceptors (security and more) are always applied.
+The reason for the query builder classes is that the user should not have access to the :java:extdoc:`Session<org.hibernate.Session>` object to make sure that all query interceptors (security and more) are always applied.

-Parts of the JPA Criteria API can still be used however, for example to define the selection or to specify conditions.
+Parts of the JPA Criteria API can still be used however, for example to specify conditions.
 A tutorial can be found here: https://www.ibm.com/developerworks/java/library/j-typesafejpa/

 .. note::